 Polish solidarity between two borders24.08.2022 | 17 Min to read

-I too was in Poland in late March.
+I was there in Poland in late March.

-By that time, the news of Polish solidarity had already hit the headlines in the global media.
-I had already seen tens of live reports and interviews from Medyka, a small border village in Poland’s southeast facilitating safe passage for hundreds of thousands of Ukrainians, explaining why it really did not feel like setting foot there for the first time.
-Poland had redrawn the picture of refugee crisis in our minds.
-Being there reminded me of footages with dead children washed ashore and makeshift tents assembled in haste.
+By that time, the news of Polish solidarity had hit the headlines in the global media.
+I had already seen dozens of live reports and interviews from Medyka, a small border village in Poland’s southeast, facilitating safe passage for hundreds of thousands of Ukrainians, explaining why I really didn’t feel like setting foot there for the first time.
+Poland had redrawn the picture of a refugee crisis in our minds.
+Being there reminded me of footage of dead children washed ashore and makeshift tents assembled in haste.

-We journalists are waiting for refugees by the fences—figuratively, this metal barrier is a boundary between war and peace.
-This is where fleeing Ukrainians take a breather, while we point our microphones at them and ask the same questions in Russian or English: Where are you coming from?
+Us journalists are waiting for refugees by the fences—figuratively, this metal barrier serves as a boundary between war and peace.
+This is where fleeing Ukrainians can take a breather, while we point our microphones at them and ask the same questions in Russian or English: Where are you coming from?
 How did you rescue your dog?
 Whom did you leave behind?
 What did you see?
 What have you been through?
 How did you make it?